wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

             # apt install wazuh-indexer -y

 #.
 Create the ``/etc/wazuh-indexer/certs`` directory, copy your old certificates to the new location and give them the right ownership and permissions.
+Note that for some Elasticsearch nodes, the ``admin.pem`` and ``admin-key.pem`` certificates may not be present.

    .. code-block:: console